RyVolodya/container-router-manager/README.md

 ## 🔥 Firewall Engine

-Docker Router Manager manages traffic at the Docker host level and integrates with Docker's forwarding path.
+Container Router Manager manages traffic at the Docker host level and integrates with Docker's forwarding path.

 ### Published-port filtering